URBAN GRADIENT

 Marden Barbosa de Campos, Federal University of Minas Gerais, Belo Horizonte (MG), Brazil

 PhD in Demography from the Federal University of Minas Gerais (2010).
-He is currently an adjunct professor at the Federal University of Minas Gerais and a permanent professor at the Graduate Program in Sociology at UFMG.
+He is currently an assistant professor at the Federal University of Minas Gerais and a permanent professor at the Graduate Program in Sociology at UFMG.
 He is coordinator of the Demography of Indigenous Peoples Working Group of the Brazilian Association for Population Studies.
 He worked for more than 15 years at the Brazilian Institute of Geography and Statistics, having participated in the planning, collection and analysis of two national demographic censuses and a population count.
 He coordinated or participated in the collection and elaboration team of several researches of the institute.
 He is currently head of the Department of Sociology at the Faculty of Philosophy and Human Sciences at the Federal University of Minas Gerais (UFMG).

 PhD in Ecology - Conservation and Management of Wild Life (UFMG, 2013).
-Since 2016 he is an Adjunct Professor at the Department of Geography and at the Graduate Programs in 'Geography' and 'Analysis and Modeling of Environmental Systems' at the Institute of Geosciences at UFMG.
+Since 2016 he is an assistant Professor at the Department of Geography and at the Graduate Programs in 'Geography' and 'Analysis and Modeling of Environmental Systems' at the Institute of Geosciences at UFMG.
 He has experience in the field of Physical Geography, Water Resources, Landscape Ecology, Geoecology, Biomonitoring, Geographic Information Systems, Spatial Statistics and Territorial Planning.
 CNPq Productivity Scholarship - Physical Geography.

 PhD (2017) in Demography by the Center for Development and Regional Planning of the Faculty of Economic Sciences of the Federal University of Minas Gerais (CEDEPLAR/FACE/UFMG).
 He has experience in the areas of Demography and Geography, especially in the themes of spatial distribution of the population, migrations, urban and regional studies, spatial and socioeconomic analysis.
 As of 2007, he began to act as a consultant in the public and private sector in the preparation of socioeconomic studies and diagnoses, Environmental Impact Studies (EIA), Environmental Impact Reports (RIMA), environmental technical reports, production of maps, demographic projections, among other works.
 In 2017 and 2018, he worked as a postdoctoral researcher in the Public Policy and Human Rights in Health and Sanitation group (PPDH) at the René Rachou Institute / Oswaldo Cruz Foundation (FIOCRUZ-MG).
-In 2022, he assumed the position of substitute adjunct professor in the Department of Geography at the Institute of Geosciences at the Federal University of Minas Gerais (IGC/UFMG).
+In 2022, he assumed the position of substitute assistant professor in the Department of Geography at the Institute of Geosciences at the Federal University of Minas Gerais (IGC/UFMG).
 He is currently a postdoctoral researcher at the Graduate Program in Demography at CEDEPLAR / FACE / UFMG (PNPD / CAPES scholarship holder).

 Reinaldo Onofre dos Santos, Federal University of Juiz de Fora, Juiz de Fora (MG), Brazil

 PhD in Demography (CEDEPLAR-UFMG).
-He is currently an adjunct professor at the Department of Geosciences at the Federal University of Juiz de Fora.
+He is currently an assistant professor at the Department of Geosciences at the Federal University of Juiz de Fora.
 His main topics of interest are: spatial distribution of the population, urban and regional analysis, territorial planning, study of multi-state populations, demographic analysis techniques, analysis techniques in migration, production of indicators and evidence-based management.

 References